-- Clearly identifying anything you copy directly from another source (e.g., by using quotation marks). - Citing or otherwise acknowledging all ideas that are not your own, including anything that you copy directly or that you paraphrase, modify or "sample." - Including appropriate acknowledgments or citations throughout the body of your work, as opposed to merely listing general sources at the end. - Never "download" anything from the Internet into your work product without acknowledging the source. - Never use purchased papers or work composed by a service or writing bot (ex: A.I./ChatGPT) - Consult the helpful guidance at the library. - Get free help from the writing center on learning how to paraphrase and cite material. - Get a free iThenticate account through MSU IT to check your papers before turning them in. - Asking your instructor before a paper is due to verify that you are citing material according to their guidelines for the class.
+- Clearly identifying anything you copy directly from another source (e.g., by using quotation marks). - Citing or otherwise acknowledging all ideas that are not your own, including anything that you copy directly or that you paraphrase, modify or "sample." - Including appropriate acknowledgments or citations throughout the body of your work, as opposed to merely listing general sources at the end. - Never "download" anything from the Internet into your work product without acknowledging the source. - Never use purchased papers or work composed by a service or writing bot (ex: A.I./ChatGPT) - Fully acknowledge any work that is assisted by AI.
+If the professor asks for no AI, do not use at all. - Consult the helpful guidance at the library. - Get free help from the writing center on learning how to paraphrase and cite material. - Get a free iThenticate account through MSU IT to check your papers before turning them in. - Asking your instructor before a paper is due to verify that you are citing material according to their guidelines for the class.